micro-manager/pymmcore/maintainer-notes.md

   reasonably old version of NumPy when packaging for public distribution (cf. https://github.com/numpy/numpy/issues/5888).

+  In practice, we should use the oldest NumPy for which wheels are available on PyPI for the given Python version (and all 3 platforms):
+  - Python 3.5 - NumPy 1.10.4
+  - Python 3.6 - NumPy 1.12.0
+  - Python 3.7 - NumPy 1.14.5
+  - Python 3.8 - NumPy 1.17.3

 - MSVC version.
 Python 3.5-3.8 are built with MSVC 14.x (i.e. Visual Studio
   2015 to 2019). _However,_ the official Python installer ships with its own copy of the VC runtime (in particular, `vcruntime140.dll`).
 This means that